 The rest of the team:

 Set the Instant Pot to Saute, High, and add two tablespoons oil.
-Mix together the rub ingredients and season the pork chops liberally on both sides; reserve remaining rub to add to pot, later.
+Mix together the rub ingredients and season the pork chops liberally on both sides; reserve remaining rub to add to pot later.

 When the Instant Pot is hot, add pork chops to the bottom (depending on the size of the Instant Pot and shape of the pork chops, this might have to be done in two batches) and brown on both sides.
 Use additional oil if needed.

-Remove the pork chops and set on a plate and add the stock to the Instant Pot, scraping up any browned bits on the bottom of the pot.
+Remove the pork chops and set them on a plate, and add the stock to the Instant Pot, scraping up any browned bits on the bottom of the pot.
 Add onion and potatoes to the Instant Pot.
-Add rack (that comes with the Instant Pot) on top of the potatoes and lay the carrots across the rack.
+Add the rack (that comes with the Instant Pot) on top of the potatoes and lay the carrots across the rack.
 Set pork chops directly on top of carrots.
 Add any juices that might have accumulated on the plate the pork chops were sitting on as well as any of the remaining seasoning rub.

 Remove the pork chops and carrots to a platter, tent to keep warm and let them rest as you prepare the potatoes & gravy.